stelzinga/MF/Management_Framework.md

 A Process has Risk associated to it, by definition, see above.
 The assessment of that Risk for a given Process is key in Risk Management.
 Sometimes specific Processes are designed to verify another Process has yielded a specific Output as per expectations.
 Such a Process is referred to as a Control or a Check.
 By definition, even Controls have Risk embedded in them.

-Optimising Processes such that they are at lowest Cost and generate the least Risk possible, is key in Management.
+Optimising Processes such that they yield highest Revenue at lowest Cost and with as little as Risk possible, is key in Management.

 Any Process or change in Process should directly or indirectly:
 - Maintain or Increase Revenue and/or